 During July and August 2018 several high-profile incidents of cliff activity occurred along the coastline between Saltburn and Scarborough, including the collapse of a section of cliff to the east of Staithes on 8th August, where tragically a young child was killed.
-The Teesside Gazette reported that a rockfall had occurred on the same day to the northeast of Saltburn, although fortunately the tide was in at the time the incident occurred meaning that no one was injured.
-It is unclear from news reports exactly where this rockfall occurred, however it is suspected that it was somewhere within CBU E53/2.
-This unit which has been classified as Partly Active since 2008 and the headscarp can be seen in images below.
+Since 2018 there have been further incidents of rockfall reported in local media, most recently on the 20th July and 8th August 2020.
+The Teesside Gazette reported that on the 20th July a large landslip occurred to the east of Saltburn, the incident was initially reported by The Ship Inn with photographs posted to social media.
+Fortunately, no one was injured.
+It is suspected that this rockfall occurred in E53/2.
+A similar rockfall was reported by the Teesside Gazette in August 2018 within this cliff behavioural unit.
+This unit which has been classified as Partly Active since 2008 and the headscarf can be seen in images below.
+On the 8th August 2020 a smaller rockfall occurred further to the east at Hunt Cliff.
+It is not known exactly where this rockfall occurred.

 Following the 2014 inspection, cliff units E53/5 to E53/1 were classed as Locally Active except E53/2 which remained as Partly Active.
-The condition in 2018 appeared similar to that observed in 2016.
+The condition in 2020 was similar to as observed in 2018.
 The more westerly slopes (E53/5 - E53/3) are Locally Active and remain vegetated with some minor slips evident along the head scarp.
 In several locations, the Cleveland Way path is significantly exposed and at risk of being undercut particularly in the E53/2 locality and as such is observed as remaining Partly Active.
 Towards Hunt Cliff (E53/1) the cliff becomes steeper and less vegetated and appears to be only Locally Active.

-E53/3 to E53/1 Generally small-scale slumping in the till layer of the cliff northeast of Saltburn (Locally Active except E53/2, right).
+E53/3 to E53/5 Generally small-scale slumping in the till layer of the cliff northeast of Saltburn (Locally Active in August 2020).

-E53/2 slumping in the till layer of the cliff northeast of Saltburn (Partly Active)
+E53/2 Ongoing headscarf recession with some slumping of the till layer of the cliff northeast of Saltburn (Partly Active)